Teacher Compensation Dashboard

 Interactive

-● State-level data on average compensation packages to teachers including teacher salaries, retirement benefits, health benefit options and calculations on typical take-home pay for teachers.
-FY23 updates are coming soon!
+A hand pointing at a map of the Southern United StatesThe Teacher Compensation Dashboard features state-by-state annual data for the South on average compensation packages to teachers including teacher salaries, retirement benefits, health benefit options and calculations on typical take-home pay for teachers.

-*Note: These dashboards are best viewed on a laptop.
+*Note: These dashboards are best viewed on a computer.

 SEE KEY TAKEAWAYS FROM THE TEACHER COMPENSATION DATA